jkminder/data2neo/docs/documentation.md

 Note that the **conversion schema** compiler that the [`Converter`](api.md#Converter) uses to parse the provided schema is limited and does little syntax and no semantic checking.
 Make sure that you write correct **conversion schema syntax**.
 Otherwise, problems or weird behaviour might arise during runtime.

-We define this behaviour in the schema file.
+We define the **conversion schema** in a schema file.
 The file follows a modified YAML schema syntax.
 We will now look at our example from the [Quick Start](../README.md).
 ```yaml
 ENTITY("Flower"):
     NODE("Flower") flower: